 |Mobile App Design & Performance||3/5|

 Here’s how we break down PointsBet while performing our review:

 PointsBet doesn’t offer a no deposit bonus at the moment.
 However, its welcome bonus is massive which is why we give it high marks in this category anyways.
-Again, you can receive five risk-free bets worth up to $500 in total.
+Again, you can receive five second chance bets worth up to $500 in total.

 Some PointsBet promotions merely call on you to opt-in, while others require a code.
 You can find out about the offers either through the promotions page or the email newsletter.